NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 1. To generate the client code for python, run `./gradlew buildPythonSdk`
 2. Find the generated client in `build/python`
 3. Copy the new files generated from the `build/python/python-examples/` folder to the `python-examples` folder.
-   1. **DO NOT** replace `__init__.py`, instead add the new file path to the list in this file.
+   1. **DO NOT** replace `api_client.py`.
+      1`python-examples` uses `config.ini` to set the basePath url in `api_client.py`.
+         The url should be updated in the `config.ini` file only.
 4. Make sure to update the imports.
-Opening the file in your IDE that supports python should underline the invalid imports.
-The path may include parts that aren't necssary.
+Opening the file in an IDE that supports python should underline the invalid imports.
+The path may include parts that aren't necessary.
    1. i.e. `from python-examples.models.application_version import ApplicationVersion` should be updated to `from application_version import ApplicationVersion`